H-theorem in quantum physics: Electron-phonon interaction

-We are delighted to thank G. Blatter, G.-M. Graf, L. B. Ioffe and G. G. Amosov for illuminating discussions.
-The work was supported by the RFBR Grant No. 14-02-01287 (G. L.), by the Pauli Center for Theoretical Studies at ETH Zurich (G. L.), by the Swiss National Foundation through the NCCR QSIT (A. L.), and by the U.S. Department of Energy, Office of Science, Materials Sciences and Engineering Division (I. S. and V. V.).
+We are delighted to thank G. Blatter, G.-M. Graf, M. McBreen, L. B. Ioffe and G. G. Amosov for illuminating discussions.
+The work was supported by the RFBR Grant No. 14-02-01287 (G.B.L.), by the Pauli Center for Theoretical Studies at ETH Zurich (G.B.L.), by the US Department of Energy, Office of Science, Materials Sciences and Engineering Division (I.A.S. and V.M.V.), and by the Swiss National Foundation through the NCCR QSIT (A.V.L.).